This page covers different courses taught by the members of our group.

 Seminars

-Time: Monday, 15:15-16:45
+Time:

-Place: Seminar Room 225
+Place: Seminar Rooms:

 The solutions need to be submitted electronically using Moodle (moodle2.uni-leipzig.de).
-You need to find there Experimental Physics 4, IPSP (EXP4_2022_IPSP), the subscription is password protected, the password will be send to everyone via AlmaWeb.
+You need to find there Experimental Physics 4, IPSP (xxxxxxxxxxx), the subscription is password protected, the password will be send to everyone via AlmaWeb.
 The exercises will be uploaded there and the deadline for submission of the solutions will be indicated.

 - For each problem solved, a certain number of points (as indicated at the end of each task) will be credited